genome/bfx-workshop/README.md

 The BFX Workshop schedule, __subject to change__, is available below.
 Previous years' course materials can still be accessed in the [archive](archive) folder.
 We *strongly* encourage in-person participation, but a Zoom recording of each Workshop session will also be made available shortly after each session.
 See [Participation](README.md#Participation) for more details about external or remote participation.

-Time will be built into some sessions for "office hours", where you can get help with assignments, or ask for advice about your own projects.
+Time will be set aside before and after lectures for "office hours", where you can get help with assignments, or ask for advice about your own projects.

+### Fall 2023
 |Date|Topic|Presenter|
 |----|--------|------------|
 |09/11/23	| [Workshop Intro and Prerequisite Review](lectures/week_01) | Chris Miller |